 Cyclists need the determination to do the distance and the perseverance to ride on when weather conditions are less than ideal.

 On our across Canada rides cyclists encounter the full range of cycling conditions.
 Terrain includes tough hilly sections.
-There are several days of 160 kms (100 mi.) or more and those days may include steep hilly sections.
+There are several days of 160 kms (100 miles.) or more and those days may include steep hilly sections.

 On our Cycle Canada Series rides terrain is challenging.
 Daily distances will be shorter in very hilly sections but there are some long riding days.
 Sections of the route are remote, especially on Tour Arctic but much less so on Tour Atlantic.